GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 #### Import existing filesystems

-External NFS can be registered to this system and subsequently mounted by clusters.
-For this to work, for each NFS, provide an IP address and an export name.
-The IP addresses can be both public IP and internal.
+Existing filesystems can be registered to this system and subsequently mounted by clusters.
+These can be existing NFS servers (like Filestore), or other filesystems for which Linux has built-in mount support.
+For this to work, for each NFS server, provide an IP address and an export name.
+The IP address must be reachable by the VPC subnets intended to be used for clusters.

 An internal address can be used if the cluster shares the same VPC with the imported filesystem.
 Alternatively, system administrators can set up hybrid connectivity (such as extablishing network peering) beforing mounting the external filesystem located elsewhere on GCP.